 Even if countries had honoured their Paris pledges for emissions reductions, which they did not, we would anyway exhaust the carbon budget, that would give us a 66% chance of success of limiting warming to 1.5°C, by 2030.
 Moreover in the overly optimistic scenario in which current levels of carbon dioxide emissions are not reduced but are kept constant, we would still exhaust the CO2 budget by 2030 or earlier.

 We should also bear in mind that we are in 2020 and since the 2015 Paris ‘so called’ agreement the CO2 emission have not only not decreased, but they have actually increased year on year.
-At the end of 2019 the average global temperature had already reached 1°C above preindustrial times.
+At the end of 2015 the average global temperature had already reached 1°C above preindustrial times.
 At the end of 2019 we have closed in on a 1.5°C increase.
 The Paris Agreement targets are obsolete.

 This notwithstanding, the vast majority of governments are implicitly willing to allow a temperature increase of 2°C or more in flagrant disregard of the IPCC report.
 This would allow the various polluting industries to regurgitate at least another 1690 Gt of toxic emissions into our air giving us a 50% chance of success.
 On the other hand we could limit additional emissions to 1320 Gt if we preferred our chances of success to be higher, such as 66%.
 In the overly optimistic scenario of current levels of CO2 emissions being held constant, this latter budget would be exhausted by 2050.
 It does not take a genius to see that this is just a strategy to kick the can down the road so as not to be forced to take any meaningful actions right now and continue behaving as if there was no tomorrow.